“The ways of spirit are not the ways of sacrifice, but rather a way of opening yourself fully to the infinite glories of the universe.”

 To walk the path of drinking up the fullness of the glories of the universe is a beautiful way.
 It however leads to the realization that we are called to give our distilled essence as a sacred offering.
 As we have been gifted, so we gift in return.

+Where unhealthy sacrifice is tied up in suffering, healthy sacrifice is intimately linked to surrender as the proper response to grace.
 In surrender we find ourselves overwhelmed by Love, forgiven, redeemed, love and embraced beyond all words, measure, or understanding.
 In response to this overwhelming love, we have nothing to do but say that we surrender, affirming our deepest allegiance to The Lord, Love Herself.

 Sacrifice however goes one step further than surrender.
 Sacrifice is surrender made concrete and real in action in daily life (sacrifice in that regard is very akin to submission, another scary spiritual ‘s’ word).